Inpatient Drug Rehab

 Traditional therapies are those that have been shown through research to effectively treat addiction.
 Traditional therapies include:

-Cognitive-behavioral therapy, which is concerned with identifying and changing self-destructive thought and behavior patterns.
+Concerned with identifying and changing self-destructive thought and behavior patterns.

-Family therapy, which helps restore function to the family system and improve communication among family members.
+Helps restore function to the family system and improve communication among family members.

-Motivational enhancement therapy, which helps people who are ambivalent to recovery develop the intrinsic motivation needed for successful abstinence.
+Helps people who are ambivalent to recovery develop the intrinsic motivation needed for successful abstinence.

-12-Step facilitation therapy, which helps to address the biological, spiritual and psychological causes of addiction.
+Helps to address the biological, spiritual and psychological causes of addiction.

-Psychoeducational classes, which help participants understand how addiction develops, how it’s treated, and how long-term recovery occurs.
+Helps participants understand how addiction develops, how it’s treated, and how long-term recovery occurs.

 Complementary therapies are known to be effective for treating addiction when they’re used alongside traditional therapies.
 Complementary therapies invite you to look at old issues in new ways and develop self-confidence, self-awareness and self-efficacy.
 Complementary therapies commonly used in treatment include:

-Art or music therapy, which help participants express difficult emotions and experiences, reduce ambivalence toward recovery and increase motivation for change.
+Help participants express difficult emotions and experiences, reduce ambivalence toward recovery and increase motivation for change.

-Yoga, which reduces stress, improves body and self-awareness, increases mindfulness and promotes feelings of wellbeing.
+Reduces stress, improves body and self-awareness, increases mindfulness and promotes feelings of wellbeing.

-Meditation, which reduces stress, increases self-understanding and promotes mindfulness.
+Reduces stress, increases self-understanding and promotes mindfulness.

-Horticultural therapy, which increases feelings of self-worth and promotes a high level of self-care.
+Increases feelings of self-worth and promotes a high level of self-care.

 Addiction has a variety of underlying causes, which often include chronic stress, a history of trauma, family dysfunction or a co-occurring mental illness.
 Additionally, addiction causes a range of problems in life, including health, financial, legal and relationship problems.
 Successful recovery depends on addressing all of an individual’s needs, according to the National Institute on Drug Abuse’s Principles of Effective Treatment.4